Storytelling, One Laugh at a Time

 • “Using Humor to Address Challenges in a Changing World,” Association for Applied and Therapeutic Humor (AATH), Virtual, April 2021

 • “How can Theatre the Oppressed inform our individual leadership styles?”
-SAVVY Arts Venture Challenge, University of South Carolina, SC 2019
+SAVVY Arts Venture Challenge, University of South Carolina, SC, June 2019

-• “How Our Identities Binds or Blinds Our Practice,” 24th Annual Pedagogy and Theater of the Oppressed Conference, Colorado State University-Pueblo, CO, June 2019
+• “How Our Identities Bind or Blind Our Practice,” 24th Annual Pedagogy and Theater of the Oppressed Conference, Colorado State University-Pueblo, CO, June 2019

 • “Using Improv to Combat Everyday Microaggressions,” 18th Annual Summit Against Racism, East Liberty Presbyterian Church, PA, January 2016